What Is Humira (Adalimumab)?

 Humira (adalimumab) is a systemic treatment that can be used to treat adults with moderate to severe plaque psoriasis.
-It has been approved by the US Food and Drug Administration for treating psoriasis since 2005, and is also approved to treat psoriatic arthritis, rheumatoid arthritis, and inflammatory bowel diseases1.
+It has been approved by the US Food and Drug Administration for treating psoriasis since 2005, and some other approvals include psoriatic arthritis, rheumatoid arthritis, and inflammatory bowel diseases1.

 Adalimumab, the active ingredient in Humira, is a biologic therapy made from substances found naturally in the human body.
 It is a powerful medicine that is generally prescribed to patients who have not responded well enough to topical treatments, phototherapy, or to other types of systemic or biologic therapies.
 To treat psoriasis, adalimumab affects the way that a patient’s immune system functions2.

 How does Humira (adalimumab) work to treat plaque psoriasis?

 People with psoriasis, a chronic autoimmune condition, have symptoms on the skin that are caused by inflammation in the body.
 Certain proteins in the body called cytokines are made by the immune system to respond to infections and other problems by triggering inflammation1.
 The body of a person with psoriasis makes too many of a certain type cytokine, called tumor necrosis factor alpha (TNF-alpha), which causes an excess amount of inflammation that it not needed.
 This inflammation triggers the production of an excessive amount of new skin cells, which build up into plaques on the surface of the skin2.

 Adalimumab is a type of drug called a TNF-alpha blocker.
 It works by seeking out and binding to the TNF-alpha cytokines, which stops them from causing inflammation and reduces psoriasis symptoms.
 Clinical studies have reported that after four months of treatment with Humira, many patients have improvements in psoriasis symptoms of 75%-90%2.